113: Time's Up! We Need Everyone to Fight for 1.5

 Season 4 is here!

 The past few months have been astonishing.
 It’s no news to anyone that climate change is here, right now.
-In fact, it’s reported by the Washington Post that Nearly 1 in 3 people live in a county hit by a weather disaster in the past three months, and even more terrifying, 2 out of 3 live in a place that experienced a multi-day heatwave.
+In fact, it’s reported by the Washington Post that in the US nearly 1 in 3 people live in a county hit by a weather disaster in the past three months, and even more terrifying, 2 out of 3 live in a place that experienced a multi-day heatwave.

 Time is up.
 We can’t squabble and scapegoat ourselves into a better future.
 Let’s swallow the alarm clock and take action on climate!